Assessments

 Stage 4 - Report | Report and Consultation | Reporting | Scientific recommendations to improve sleep | Word | X |

-After getting in contact with us, all clients will undergo an initial consultation which involves an online interview with ourselves, the client and their partner or carer.
-This allows us to gain insight into the client’s sleep challenges, pre-trauma lifestyle, family/living circumstances.
-Following this, clients will complete some questionnaires for us to understand more about the client’s subjective sleep history.
+After getting in contact, all clients will undergo an initial consultation which involves an online interview with us, the client and their partner or carer.
+This allows us to gain insight into the client’s sleep challenges, pre-trauma lifestyle, and family/living circumstances.

 A wrist watch worn on the non-dominant arm which provides continuous 24/7 recordings of 3-d movement, measurement of red, green, blue, and lux light, and peripheral / environmental temperature.
 Can help to identify sleep times, disruption, and duration.